tari-labs/tari-university/src/protocols/grin-protocol-overview/MainReport.md

 2. Alice picks a blinding factor $ r_a $  and builds the commitment $ C= r_a\cdot G + r_b\cdot G + v\cdot H $, she sends the commitment to Bob.
 3. Bob creates a range proof for $ v $  using $ C $  and $ r_b $  and sends it to Alice.
 4. Alice generates her own range proof, aggregates it with Bob, finalising the multiparty output $ O_{ab} $
-5. The kernel is built following the same procedure as for Trustless Transactions.
+5. The kernel is built following the same procedure as used with Trustless Transactions.

 We observe that the output $ O_{ab} $ , is unknown to both party because neither knows the whole blinding factor.
 To be able to build a transaction spending $ O_{ab} $, someone would need to know $ r_a + r_b $ to produce a kernel signature.
 To produce the original spending kernel, Alice and Bob need to collaborate.

 ## Atomic swaps

 Atomic swaps can be used to exchange coins from different blockchains in a trustless environment.
 In the Grin documentation this is handled in length by the contracts documentation [[6]] and in the contracts ideas documentation [[8]].
-In practice there has already been an atomic swap between Grin and Ethureum [[9]], but this used the Grin test-net with modified Grin code as the release version Grin did not yet support the contracts required at that time.
+In practice there has already been an atomic swap between Grin and Ethereum [[9]], but this only used the Grin test-net with a modified Grin implementation as the release version of Grin did not yet support the required contracts.
 TLU has a section about [Atomic swaps](../../atomic-swaps/AtomicSwaps.html)[[7]].

 Atomic swaps work with 2-of-2 multisig contracts, one public key being Alice's, the second being the hash of a preimage that Bob has to reveal.
 Consider public key derivation $ x\cdot G $ to be the hash function and by Bob revealing $ x $, Alice can then produce an adequate signature proving she knows $ x $  (in addition to her own private key).

 Alice will swap Grin with Bob for Bitcoin.
-We assume Bob created an output on the Bitcoin blockchain that allows spending with by Alice if she learns a hash pre-image $ x $, or by Bob after time $ T_b $ .
+We assume Bob created an output on the Bitcoin blockchain that allows spending by Alice if she learns a hash pre-image $ x $, or by Bob after time $ T_b $ .
 Alice is ready to send her Grin to Bob if he reveals $ x $.

 Alice will send her Grin to a multiparty timelock contract with a refund time $ T_a < T_b $.
 To send the 2-of-2 output to Bob and execute the swap, Alice and Bob start as if they were building a normal trustless transaction.